What are the open calls?

 When is the next open call?

-The first open call has opened in June 2022.
+The continuous open call opened in June 2022.
 Visit our website for more information and sign-up to our newsletter to always be updated.

 What are the main open call topics?